Jesse-Salazar/Jesse-Salazar-Portfolio/README.md

-👇 If you're visiting from AirBnB, this code snippet is for you 👇
+👇Here's a tiny piece of code for recruiters👇

 ```
 //Collapsing Resume